Sidenote for Slack

 Only you.
 Every /sidenote response is an ephemeral Slack message - visible solely to the person who ran the command, and not part of the channel's history.
 If you want to share an answer, you copy it deliberately; nothing broadcasts on its own.

-/sidenote search and Save to Sidenote work on any linked Sidenote account, free tier included. /sidenote ask — AI answers with citations — needs Pro or an active trial, the same as chat in the extension, and draws from the same monthly allowance.
-Every account can start a 7-day Pro trial — no card required.
+/sidenote search and Save to Sidenote work on any linked Sidenote account, free tier included. /sidenote ask (AI answers with citations) needs Pro or an active trial, the same as chat in the extension, and draws from the same monthly allowance.
+Every account can start an opt-in 7-day Pro trial, no card required.

-No — they're separate, and each is opt-in.
+No. They're separate, and each is opt-in.
 The Slack app adds the /sidenote command and the Save to Sidenote shortcut, using only the commands bot scope.
-Canvas ingest is a per-user connector in the Chrome extension with its own read-only files:read grant.
+Canvas ingest is a per-user connector in the browser extension with its own read-only files:read grant.
 Installing the Slack app doesn't give Sidenote access to your canvases, and connecting canvases doesn't install the Slack app.

 Bring your library into Slack